sarbal/BINF_tut/lessons/python_dataviz.md

 ```

 ## Setting up
 Start a new notebook.
 Save the file as "yourname_week3.ipynb".
 As before, copy the code into your notebook as chunks.

+## Running Python interactively
-Then, run an interactive python session in a terminal.
+Instead of using your notebook straightaway, run an interactive python session in a terminal.
 In your python session:
 ```
 import numpy as np
 import pandas as pd